For a full list of locations offering vaccinations please go to BookMyVaccine.nz

 Anyone with questions about being vaccinated are also welcome to go along and talk to clinical staff about their concerns – there will be no pressure to have the vaccination, just the opportunity for a friendly chat.

 Kaponga Town Hall,

 Vaccination centres, and vaccination clinics taking place at GP clinics and pharmacies, will be open as normal, operating under Level 2 restrictions such as increased social distancing.
 This may mean reducing the numbers of people coming to clinics.
 If your appointment needs to be rescheduled you will be contacted, otherwise please attend your appointment on time.

 Call 0800 28 29 26

-Two main vaccination centres are now open – one in New Plymouth and one in Hāwera.
+There are two main vaccination centres – one in New Plymouth and one in Hāwera.

 109, Powderham Street (ground floor of the Baker Tilly Staples Rodway building), New Plymouth

 The programme is working in partnership with GP clinics and pharmacies in the region to help with the vaccine roll-out.
 You may receive an invite direct from your GP to book into a patient-specific clinic.
 For a full list of the clinics available in Taranaki, please visit healthpoint.co.nz/covid-19-vaccination – each location has a direct link to BookMyVaccine.nz to make booking your appointment as straight-forward as possible.

 It’s time!
 Everyone aged 12 and over can now book online or by phone to get their free COVID-19 vaccination.

 To book online, go to BookMyVaccine.nz and follow the simple steps to book both doses.
 It will take about 5 minutes to book your two appointments.
 Just choose the location, dates and times you prefer.